Five CAS club leaders give us a glimpse at what it's like to be a member.

 Assessment of TOK

-The presentation assesses the ability of the student to apply TOK thinking to a real-life situation, while the essay takes a more conceptual starting point.
+The TOK course is assessed through an oral presentation and a 1600 word essay.
+The presentation assesses the ability of students to apply TOK thinking to real-life situations, while the essay takes a more conceptual starting point.

 For example, the essay may ask students to discuss the claim that the methodologies used to produce knowledge depend on the use to which that knowledge will be used.